Razdva122/avalon/README.md

-# Web Service for The Resistance: Avalon Game
+# Web Service for Avalon: The Resistance Game

-Welcome to the repository for the web service of "The Resistance: Avalon" game.
+Welcome to the repository for the web service of "Avalon: The Resistance" game.
 This interactive application is designed for online gameplay of "Avalon" allowing players to interact and compete in real-time.

 ## [Live Version Available at avalon-game.com](http://avalon-game.com/)